liyupku2000/vue-component-holder/README.md

 # Holdify

 If the child component is not in "v-for" loop(s), its holdify is pretty straightforward.
 It only needs to move the child's template from the default slot to the template attribute on the wrapping vue-holder.
 Within loops, the child component could have multiple mvms and it needs to add some additional attributes on the vue-holder.
 For example, the "uid" attribute is used to identify different mvms, and the "vars" attribute is for passing local variables to the render function of the mvm.
-Please try to hodify your components on [Holdify Demo](https://github.com/liyupku2000/vue-component-holder).
+Please try to hodify your template on [Holdify Demo](https://github.com/liyupku2000/vue-component-holder).

 # Installation Options